 When modelled on Staad Pro using the procedure described in the video above, the configuration and results below were obtained.

-The differences in internal stresses induced in cylindrical tanks of equal volume and height with rectangular tank are shown in Table 1.
+The differences in internal stresses induced in cylindrical tanks of equal volume and height with the rectangular tank are shown in Table 1.